scoskey/m0037/notes.md

 * Semantic implication is equivalent to syntactic implication.
 * Semantic consistency is equivalent to syntactic consistency.

 As a result we rarely need to discern between the semantic and syntactic notions.
-Another simple but powerful consequence is the following.
+Another simple but powerful consequence is the compactness theorem for first order logic.

-**Theorem** (Compactness Theorem) If every finite subset of $T$ has a model, then $T$ has a model.
+**Theorem** (Compactness theorem) If every finite subset of $T$ has a model, then $T$ has a model.

-*Proof*: It suffices to show that if every finite subset of $T$ is syntactically consistent, then $T$ is syntactically consistent.
-Taking the contrapositive, we must show that if $T$ is syntactically inconsistent then some finite subset of $T$ is syntactically inconsistent.
-This is clear from the fact that proofs are finite: if $T$ proves a contradictory sentence $\alpha\wedge\neg\alpha$, then the proof used just finitely many sentences of $T$, so there exists a finite subset $T_0\subset T$ that proves a $\alpha\wedge\neg\alpha$ too. $\blacksquare$
+We invite the reader to verify that similarly to the propositional completeness and compactness theorems, the first order completeness and compactness theorems are equivalent to each other in the sense that there exist short proofs in both directions.

-The compactness theorem is a powerful tool for generalizing proofs about finite objects into proofs about infinite objects.
+As we have seen, the propositional compactness theorem is useful in taking statements about finite objects which are arbitrarily large to statements about infinite objects.
+The first order compactness theorem has a similar set of applications.

 **Corollary** Suppose $T$ has arbitrarily large finite models.
 Then $T$ has infinite models.